Astrology Books – the building blocks

 Nick Campion: World Horoscopes (countries birth dates).

-Wessex Astrologer has most of Liz Greene’s and is a good starting point in the UK.
+Wessex Astrologer on the net has most of Liz Greene’s and is a good starting point in the UK.

 PS.
 Some of these are older books since I started astrology in the late 1970s.
 I am sure other astrologers will have their own favourites so do add comments.